 Next, here are the respective images for the GIA graded stones…

 With the use of optical performance evaluation tools, we can clearly see the discrepancies between the diamonds.
-Now, do you understand why shopping based on a certificate alone isn’t enough.
+It’s straightforward and helps you evaluate a diamond’s performance in an objective manner.

-Having said this, one of the most common misconception consumers have is that they can’t go wrong with an AGS triple-zero diamond since it is graded with light performance in mind.
+One misconception that many consumers have is that they can’t go wrong with an AGS triple-zero diamond since it is graded with light performance in mind.
 Well, the truth is far from that.

 Both of these AGS diamonds are triple 0s and one of them (No. 2) is actually showing a slight fish eye effect due to its shallow depth!

 1) 1.01 carat D color VVS1 AGS ideal cut

 2) 1.00 carat F color SI2 AGS ideal cut

 3) 0.80 carat I color VVS2 GIA excellent cut

 4) 0.70 carat I color SI1 GIA excellent cut

 If you intend to buy a diamond “blind”, please think again.
 My point here is that you need to exercise due diligence and caution when making huge purchases.

 If you are interested in a step by step guide where I will reveal the insights and concepts to choosing a beautiful diamond, make sure you read this comprehensive guide.